 "long_explanation": "The Vietnamese word 'giờ' commonly has three meanings.
 Firstly, it can refer to an 'hour', as a unit of time.
 Secondly, it can be used to ask for the 'time', as when asking what the current time is.
 Lastly, it can be used as an expression of 'now' or 'at this moment'.
 The meaning can be determined based on the context in which the word is used.",

 "formation": "example of grammar formation for given grammar point",

 "examples": [

 {

-"vn": "Một ngày có bảy mươi hai giờ.",
+"vn": "Một ngày có hai mươi tư giờ.",

 "en": "One day has twenty-four hours."

 },

 {